msobanjo/courseware/topics/terraform/modules/tf_configuration_language/README.md

 Check in the *AWS console* under *Compute* and then *EC2* check that the resource has been deleted.

-Make sure that you are within the correct region, otherwise you won't be able to see the resource.
+Make sure that you are within the correct region, otherwise you won't be able to see the resource - even if it wasn't deleted!

 </details>